Daniel-KM/Omeka-S-module-DerivativeImages/README.md

 Installation
 ------------

-Uncompress files and rename plugin folder `DerivativeImages`.
+Uncompress files and rename module folder `DerivativeImages`.

 See general end user documentation for [Installing a module] and follow the config instructions.